 I remember the afternoon on which my wife and I laughed uncontrollably for what seemed like a full hour.
 It was the hardest we ever laughed, and maybe ever will.
 The comment that made us laugh so hard isn't important.
-It's only funny to us, and somehow cheapens the original moment to even retell the story.
-But believe me that it was irrationally funny at the time.
+It's only funny to us, and cheapens the original moment to even retell the story.
+But believe me it was irrationally funny.

 Thirty years prior to our moment in Sausalito, my Grandma had a similar moment with her husband.
 Her husband, my grandfather, is someone I never really met.
-There is a picture of him holding me - my only real proof that we shared a season together.
-His time was short, at the time when mine was just starting.
-His name was Alex, and it's not a coincidence that my name is Alex too.
+There is a picture of him holding me - my only proof that we shared a season together.
+His time was short, at the time when mine was just beginning.
+His name was Alex, and it's no coincidence that my name is Alex too.

 My Grandma, in comparison, is sweet, quick to laughter, and never met a person that she didn't immediately like.
 They were quite a pair, my grandparents, or so I imagine.